laxuanlinh/awscertifieddev/monitoring.md

   - Reservoir 1, rate 1 meaning 1 request per sec and 100% of the others are sent to X-Ray which is a lot

 ### X-Ray API (used by daemon)
-- `PutTraceSegment`: upload segment document to X-Ray
+- `PutTraceSegments`: upload segment document to X-Ray
 - `PutTelemetryRecords`: Used by daemon to upload telemetry
 - `GetSamplingRule`: retrieve all sampling rules
 - `GetSamplingTarget` & `GetSamplingStatisticSummaries`: advanced stuff